splunk/splunk-sap-logserv/docs/content/overview/ta_mapping.md

 ### :material-circle-box:{ .taiconcolor } Overview

-SAP RISE environment logs are not a singular data source but, in fact, a collection of OS-specific, SAP environment, database, and other application logs.
+SAP RISE environment logs are not a singular data source but, in fact, a collection of OS-specific, SAP environment, database, and other applications logs.

 Due to the nature of this solution, the Splunk Technical Add-on for SAP Logserv is not a standalone integration.
 To take full advantage of its capabilities (like CIM mapping), you need to install additional TAs as specified in the [Installation and Setup Prerequisites](../install-setup/prerequisites.md)

 For a streamlined data ingestion process, all selected logs are ingested under one sourcetype: `sap_logserv_logs`.
-They are then assigned to a final sourcetype during the indexing phase directly at the Splunk Indexer, based on the `source` field.
+They are then assigned to a final sourcetype during parsing/indexing either on a Splunk Heavy Forwarder or directly at the Splunk Indexer, based on the `source` field.

 All events are in JSON format with metadata (like _time, host, source, etc.) and the _raw field containing the event contents.
 To limit index size, only the _raw field is ingested from each event - metadata fields are either mapped to Splunk's native metadata fields or dropped.